 - Before the main wash, thoroughly hand-wash the silicone band using a delicate fabric detergent.

 - Follow the “Application and Care Instructions” included in the package.

 Replacing your garment

-The elastic fibres of your compression garment stockings will break down with wear.
+The elastic fibres of your compression garment stockings will eventually break down with wear.
 Proper care will increase the lifespan of your stockings, but you will need to replace your stockings approximately every 3-6 months depending on how often you are wearing them and how you are caring for your garments.
-As a general rule, if your garment becomes easy to put on it probably needs to be replaced.
+As a general rule, if your garment becomes easy to put on, it probably needs to be replaced.

 Do you require an appointment?

 Would like to book an appointment with a Chiropodist to discuss your Foot and Ankle issues?
 If so, click this button to complete our appointment request form.